APEXTest/APEXTest_Repo/APEXTest/CATSTesting/Metadata-Cases/Meta5.md

 ---
 # required metadata

-title: This topic provides a description of Anomaly detection policies | Microsoft Docs
+title: This topic provides a description of Anomaly detection policies
+titleSuffix: Microsoft Intune
 description: This topic provides a description of Anomaly detection policies and provides reference informati on about the building blocks of an anomaly detection policy. ms.prod: .net ms.service: ""